Specialties

 Neurodivergence

 Neurodivergence is a blanket term for several conditions including ADHD and Autism Spectrum Disorder among other things.
-Individuals with neurodivergence often struggle with sensory overwhelm, emotion recognition and regulation, building and maintaining relationships, and executive functioning skills.
+Individuals with neurodivergence may struggle with sensory overwhelm, emotion recognition and regulation, building and maintaining relationships, and executive functioning skills.
+Therapy can help you explore the way it impacts you as well as build strategies to manage the more challenging parts.

 • Five matches arranged vertically with one burnt out and a green sprout growing from the last match.